 Take your cue from Instagram.
 People like light and bright photos.

 I’ve gotten a lot of good deals because a seller took a crappy photo.
 Usually, so many other people have passed it on by they are much more willing to reduce their price.

 4.)
 Take More Than One Photo

-The buyer wants to feel like they are looking at it in person and able to examine from all sides.
+The buyer wants to feel like they are looking at it in person and able to examine it from all sides.
 Do the work for them.
-I’ve found that three photos works best.
+I’ve found that three photos work best.

 5.)
 Stuff Your Post with Keywords

 Some good keys words: like new, barely used, new with tags, excellent condition.

 Also, if the couch smells like a dog, or there is a huge chunk of a leg missing on a dresser, let the buyer know.
 Yes, it will scare some people away.
 But better then than they get to your house and are furious with you for lying.